JoyPeter-Atule/alx-system_engineering-devops/0x00-shell_basics/README.md

-list files including hidden files in all directories
+List all files in all directories including /boot